lzxindustries/lzxtm/docs/modules/swatch.md

 -->

 <!--
-AFR note: the Over vs. Clamp diagram is incorrect.
-RGB outputs are unipolar, not bipolar.
-The Over graph should be from zero to approximately 1.2 volts, unclamped.
-The Clamp graph should be from zero to 1 volt, clamped.
-The slope of both graphs should be the same until the clamp point of 1 volt.
-And for clarity, it should be a ramp rather than two cycles of a triangle wave.
+AFR note: the Over vs. Clamp diagram looks incorrect.
+Need to verify.
+Aren't RGB Over outputs unipolar, not bipolar?
+And for clarity, source should be a ramp rather than two cycles of a triangle wave.
 -->
 {/*
 import swatch_over_vs_clamp from '/img/modules/swatch/swatch-diagrams/swatch_over-vs-clamp.png';